dineshkani24/queuecall/README.md

 Stop execution of second function until first function finished or some tasks complete

+Example:

-Eg: 1.
-Resize image function only after image download finished
+1. Resize image function only after image download finished
 2. Call thirdparty library functions only after library loaded in your application.